akarlinsky/akarlinsky.github.io/_pages/about.md

 <br/><br/>

-I'm an Economist and Statistician at Kohelet Economic Forum. <br/>
+I'm an Economist and Statistician, a PHD Student in Economics at the Hebrew University. <br/>
 I mostly do empirical work, my primary research interests are Labor Economics, Data Science, Economics of Conflict, Health Economics, Economics of Israel and Economic History.

+I'm the creator and maintainer of the [World Mortality Dataset](https://github.com/akarlinsky/world_mortality), an open dataset that tracks all-cause-mortality data from around the world.

+I'm a member of the [World Health Organization Technical Advisory Group on COVID-19 Mortality Assessment](https://www.who.int/data/technical-advisory-group/covid-19--mortality-assessment/membership).

 I'm a member of The [Israeli Economic History Association](http://www.eha-israel.org/) and [Midaat](http://midaat.org.il/), an NGO dedicated to promoting public health via evidence based medicine and practices.